 Urinary incontinence can also be a persistent condition caused by underlying physical problems or changes, including:

-· Hysterectomy.
-In women, the bladder and uterus are supported by many of the same muscles and ligaments.
-Any surgery that involves a woman's reproductive system, including removal of the uterus, may damage the supporting pelvic floor muscles, which can lead to incontinence.
+◉ Hysterectomy: In women, the bladder and uterus are supported by many of the same muscles and ligaments.
+Any surgery that involves a woman's reproductive system, including the removal of the uterus, may damage the supporting pelvic floor muscles, which can lead to incontinence.

 Factors that increase your risk of developing urinary incontinence include:

-Riding a bicycle with a narrow seat can cut off circulation in the groin and according to a Walnut Creek California urologist can often invite impotence and other urinary issues.
+◉ Riding a bicycle with a narrow seat can cut off circulation in the groin, and according to a Walnut Creek California, a urologist can often invite impotence and other urinary issues.

-Being in the house too often (includes in front of a computer) with a too convenient toilet nearby.
-When it is too convenient to pee we hit the toilet much too soon and weaken our natural ability to restrict urine flow.
-This increases the need for kegels.
+◉ Being in the house too often (including in front of a computer) with a too convenient toilet nearby.
+When it is too convenient to pee, we hit the toilet much too soon and weaken our natural ability to restrict urine flow.
+This increases the need for Kegels.

 Complications of chronic urinary incontinence include:

 ◉ Skin problems: Rashes, skin infections, and sores can develop from constantly wet skin.

 ◉ Urinary tract infections: Incontinence increases your risk of repeated urinary tract infections.

 ◉ Impacts on your personal life: Urinary incontinence can affect your social, work, and personal relationships.